uvarc/rc-website/content/service/user-support.md

 +++

-School of Medicine Research Computing (SOMRC) is committed to providing individualized support for researchers who are engaged in computationally intensive projects.
+<p class=lead>School of Medicine Research Computing (SOMRC) is committed to providing individualized support for researchers who are engaged in computationally intensive projects.</p>

 With expertise in high-performance computing, SOMRC provides support in the following areas:

 - [Bioinformatics & Genomics](/service/bioinformatics/)
 - [Cloud Solutions](/service/cloud/)